 Ask you gas fitter for a Certificate of Compliance for any gas works in your home.

-If you smell gas in the street or around your property before or during meter installation, please call AusNet Services on 13 67 07.
+Natural gas has a distinct smell.
+If you smell gas near the meter on your property or towards the street, please call us on 13 67 07.

 If you smell gas inside a building: